developmentAC/dabble/README.md

 ## Executing the Program

 To run `Dabble`, you must have go installed.
-Dabble was created on a MacOS with `go version go1.13.5 darwin/amd64`
+Dabble was created on a MacOS with Go version `go1.13.5 darwin/amd64`

 To run: `go run dabble`